zenomt/webid-auth-protocol/README.md

 A successful response is made in the same manner as one for the `webid_pop_endpoint`.

+Because the agent accessing this endpoint is in direct control of the WebID-TLS private key, the `redirect_uri`, if used, can be used to establish an application identifier with the same assurance as in an OAuth workflow.

 TBD: error response.

 Note: If a `redirect_uri` is not included in the request, then the `Origin`